JackFred2/LenientDeath/README.md

 For information on the legacy 0.x version, see the [branch README](https://github.com/JackFred2/LenientDeath/tree/legacy-1.x).

-Server-sided Fabric & Quilt mod to make death less frustrating.
+Server-sided alternative to gravestone mods, for the Fabric  & Quilt loaders.

 ![A GIF showing a player dying and keeping their armour and tools, but not ores](https://i.imgur.com/dVXWpMb.gif)